Jining–Datong–Yuanping high-speed railway: History

 On 27 March 2019, the Development and Reform Commission of Shanxi Province and the Development and Reform Commission of Inner Mongolia Autonomous Region held a promotion meeting for the preliminary work of the Datong-Yuanping HSR.
 In December, Inner Mongolia Railway Investment Co., Ltd. and Shanxi Dayuan Railway Co., Ltd. commissioned China Railway Design Group Co., Ltd. to carry out the environmental impact assessment of the Jining–Datong–Yuanping HSR.
 On 12 December, the first information session on the Jining–Datong–Yuanping HSR environmental impact assessment was conducted.
 On 27 December, the National Development and Reform Commission of the People's Republic of China approved the "Feasibility Study Report on the New Jining-Datong-Yuanping Railway".

 The second announcement of the environmental impact assessment of the Jining–Datong–Yuanping HSR was made on 18 May 2020.
 On 30 June, the groundbreaking ceremony for the Jining–Datong–Yuanping HSR was held in Shuozhou City.

 Construction of the Shanxi section officially started on 17 November 2021.
 The erection of the first box girder in the Shanxi section was completed on 15 July 2022.

+On 28 September 2024, track laying for the entire line was completed (excluding the Hengshan Tunnel).
+On 2 October, the Shanxi section entered the joint commissioning and testing phase; on 4 October, the Inner Mongolia section entered the joint commissioning and testing phase.
+On 26 November, the entire Ji-Da-Yuan high-speed railway line entered the operational test phase.

+On 16 December 2024, Daixian West station of the line was renamed Yanmenguan station.

+On 17 December 2024, the acceptance team of China National Railway Group held a preliminary acceptance summary meeting for the newly built Jining-Datong-Yuanping railway project.
+At the summary meeting, the line was given preliminary acceptance.
+On 18 December, the line entered the safety assessment stage.

+On 31 December 2024, the line was officially opened for operation, thus opening up a major connection between central Inner Mongolia and the south.